myubi/the-crossing-board/posts/june-s-ice-lollies.md

 The recipes are really easy to follow and make the most refreshing and fruity ice lollies I have ever tasted.
 And even better, they are made with real fruit!
 The perfect treat on a summer's day.

 First up, are my fruity lemon ice lollies.
-With only 3 ingredients and no refined sugar, these couldn’t be easier to whip up for your island friends.
+With only 3 ingredients these couldn’t be easier to whip up for your island friends.

 **June’s Lemon Ice Lollies**